-4.7.1.
+- 4.7.1.
 On grounds of prudence, the compensation cap can always be ignored.
-Please refer to paragraphs 3.3 and 3.4 for further details.

-- 4.7.2.
-For non-pensioners under normal pension age, the compensation cap applicable at normal pension age and in force at the effective date of the valuation should be applied as at the valuation date.
+Please refer to paragraphs 3.3 and 3.4 for further details. - 4.7.2.
+For non-pensioners under normal pension age, the compensation cap applicable at normal pension age and in force at the effective date of the valuation should be applied as at the valuation date (unless the compensation is non-revaluing in deferment see paragraph 4.4.6 above).
 Where a member has more than one normal pension age applicable to different parts of their benefit, the compensation cap applicable at the latest normal pension age should be used.
 This cap should be applied on a pro-rata basis across the different parts of benefit for which the relevant normal pension age has not been reached, based on the amount of benefit at the valuation date. - 4.7.3.
-The compensation cap is assumed to increase at the same rate as deferred compensation increases i.e. the lesser of 5% per annum and the increase in the Retail Prices Index.
+Under this methodology, the compensation cap is effectively assumed to increase at the same rate as the average rate applying to the member's compensation.
 Please note that this is different from the rate of increase assumed for a section 143 valuation and in practice the compensation cap would only be applied when a member's compensation came into payment. - 4.7.4.
-For a member in receipt of a normal health early retirement pension who is under their normal pension age, the cap should be applied for the appropriate age of the member as at the valuation date. - 4.7.5.
+For a member in receipt of a normal health early retirement pension who is under their normal pension age, the appropriate cap should be applied for the age of the member as at the valuation date. - 4.7.5.
 For pensioners below normal pension age the actuary does not need to consider previously taken cash lump sums.
-This is in contrast with a section 143 valuation where the actuary would need to consider such lump sums. - 4.7.6.
+This is in contrast with a section 143 valuation where the actuary would need to consider such lump sums.

+4.7.6.
 In schemes where cash lump sum benefits based on service and salary accrue separately alongside pension benefits, the cash benefits for non-pensioners below normal pension age should be incorporated into the comparison of benefit levels with the compensation cap.
 This should be undertaken by converting the lump sum into an equivalent pension using the factors required to calculate the annualised value of a lump sum available from the Pension Protection Fund's website.

-4.8 Death benefits
+Death benefits

 - 4.8.1.
-Contingent spouses' benefits that are to be valued should be based on 50% of the members' scheme benefits (after allowing for any commutation or early retirement reduction where the member's benefit is already in payment), with the four adjustments applied as detailed in paragraph 4.1 of this guidance. - 4.8.2.
-Pre-retirement lump sum death benefits (including refund of contributions) should not be valued (but see 4.8.3) - 4.8.3.
-However, it would be acceptable to include the benefits described in 4.8.2 as doing so would not understate the protected liabilities. - 4.8.4.
-The compensation cap applicable to a member's benefit on death prior to normal pension age would be that applicable to the member's last birthday at the date of the valuation. - 4.8.5.
-Where the member's benefits would have been restricted by the compensation cap (i.e. if the member is under Normal Pension Age), the spouse's benefit that should

-- be valued is equal to 50% of the member's pension as restricted by the cap and the 90% compensation level. - 4.8.6.
-Where the spouse's pension to be paid on death is not based on the member's pension, the spouse's pension is not subject to the cap.
+Where a scheme does not provide for a survivor's pension on the death of any member, no death benefits should be valued. - 4.8.2.
+Where a scheme provides for a survivor's pension for a single member, then a survivor's pension on death before and after retirement should be valued for all members based on 50% of the members' scheme benefits (after allowing for any commutation or early retirement reduction where the member's benefit is already in payment), with the adjustments applied as detailed in paragraph 4.1 of this guidance. - 4.8.3.
+Pre-retirement lump sum death benefits (including refund of contributions) should not be valued (but see 4.8.4) - 4.8.4.
+However, it would be acceptable to include the benefits described in 4.8.3 as doing so would not understate the protected liabilities. - 4.8.5.
+Where the member's benefits would have been restricted by the compensation cap (i.e. if the member is under Normal Pension Age), the spouse's benefit that should be valued is equal to 50% of the member's pension as restricted by the cap and the 90% compensation level.